edhyah/.dotfiles/README.md

 All files and directories will be symlinked to your home directory unless included in `IGNORE` in `install.sh`.

 If the arrow glyphs on the bottom do not show, install patched fonts for powerline [here](https://github.com/powerline/fonts).
-You will also need to set the Non-ASCII font in "iTerm > Preferences > Profiles > Text" to use a patched font (per [this](https://github.com/powerline/fonts/issues/44) issue).
+You will also need to set the Non-ASCII font or check the "Use built-in Powerline glyphs" box in "iTerm > Preferences > Profiles > Text" to use a patched font (per [this](https://github.com/powerline/fonts/issues/44) issue).

-## TODO

-* List plugins used in README
-* Add photo
-* https://github.com/onivim/oni/issues/826, but current path is /usr/local/opt/llvm, and last line was put in /usr/local/include; need to check if this is necessary! (symlinked)
-* Full instructions: install vim-plug, oh-my-zsh, onehalfdark for gnome-terminal